Artemis6425/GameShuffler/README.md

 - Functionality to set the amount of "instances" you want to play and randomly selecting from the savestates you have set up
 - Compatible with multiple emulators
 - Compatible with custom hotkeys
+- ~~Ability to switch between multiple games~~ Coming soon!

 ## How to Use

 - Double click the `Shuffler.exe` file.
 It'll open up a terminal with the game information.
-- Keep the window visible, and then keep your emulator focused.
+- Keep the window visible, and then **keep your emulator focused**.
 You're pretty much set to go!
 - The controls are **Spacebar** and **.**
     - **Spacebar** starts the program, and how you mark instances as complete.
     - **.** is how you undo, if you accidentally mark one as complete, or the wrong one as complete.
 Note the [error](https://github.com/Artemis6425/GameShuffler/tree/master#known-issues).
     - If you want to end the game early, either close the window or click the window and hit `Ctrl` and `C` at the same time.
+- To set it up again after going, simply remove the `savestate#` files, and the savestate slot file the emulator was using.
+Copy/paste the backup you made into the folder again, and you're ready to go!

 ## Setup